starcraftman/pakit/docs/pakit_recipes.rst

 Quick Annotated Example
 -----------------------
-To facilitate getting quickly up to speed, I will annotate the default **ag** Recipe to explain how it fits into pakit.
-Optional attributes or methods will
+To facilitate getting quickly up to speed, I will annotate an **example** Recipe based to explain how it fits into pakit.
+My annotations will begin with **#** like inline python comments, except for the docstrings.
+I will add some *optional* features like *pre_build* and *requires* for illustration purposes.

 .. code-block:: python

+   # This recipe would be in file example.py
-   """ formula for building example, stored in example.py """
+   """ formula for building example"""

+   # You should import the parts of pakit that can help you
+   # Here I import the main Recipe class, and the Git class to fetch a git repository
    from pakit import Git, Recipe

+   # You should, where applicable, use standard python libs to help
+   # I discourage you from writing Recipes with pypi libs, I aim for minimal dependence
+   import os

   class Ag(Recipe):
       """